javarmgar/CI_CD_GitLab/README.md

 # gitlab-ci-android-fastlane

+This is a custom version: Due to the fact that newer gradle versions need to run with JDK 11+ it is necessary to settle the container image with this JDK version as default.

-This Docker image contains the Android SDK and fastlane.
+This Docker image contains the Android SDK and fastlane and JDK 11.

 `.gitlab-ci.yml` example: